Ectsang/canton-wallet-demo/docs/GETTING_STARTED.md

 ## What's Happening Behind the Scenes?

-### When you create a wallet
+### When you create a wallet (automated) ✨ NEW

-- Canton console enables party on app-user participant
+- Backend calls JSON Ledger API `POST /v2/parties` to allocate party
-- Grants actAs rights for ledger-api-user (required for transactions)
+- Backend uses gRPC `UserManagementService/GrantUserRights` to grant actAs rights
-- Grants readAs rights for admin party (required for cross-participant)
+- Backend grants readAs rights for admin party (required for cross-participant)
 - Returns your unique Party ID (format: `hint::fingerprint`)
+- Frontend saves wallet info to localStorage
+- **All automatic - no Canton console needed!**

 ### When you create a token